GOVERNMENT & PUBLIC FACILITIES

 What is a duress alarm?

-A discreet way for a staff member to silently call for help from exactly where they are — a desk, a counter, a courtroom — without dialing a phone or signalling the person in front of them.
-Share911 and Share999 send that alert, with location, to security, nearby colleagues and the responders at once.
+A discreet way for a staff member to silently call for help from exactly where they are — a desk, a counter, a courtroom — without dialing a phone or signaling the person in front of them.
+Share911 and Share999 send that alert, with location, to security, nearby colleagues, and the responders at once.

 Does it work across multiple buildings or a whole agency?